Measuring Your Stylus Rake Angle

 4. Use the Protractor extension to measure the exact angle of the stylus against the disc.
 Make sure the disc is sitting nicely on 90 degrees on the protractor, set the green arm to 0 degrees, and the blue arm following the angle of your stylus.
 See the attached image for our example.

-This method allows you to achieve a much higher degree of precision than simply relying on visual alignment.
+This method allows you to achieve a much higher degree of precision than just relying on visual alignment.
 Once you have set your rake angle, you must fully recalibrate.
 Make sure that the stylus tip travels directly to the centre of the spindle, reset weights and finally measure groove depth.
-With PETG a depth of 50µm is a good place to be for playback and stylus wear.
-We have separate blog posts explaining how to do calibrate a VR here and measuring groove depth here.
+With PETG a depth of 50µm to 70µm is a good place to be for playback and stylus wear.